Published: December 5, 2025

 ✅ Real-time tax savings — See exactly how much you're saving with each purchase throughout the year

-✅ Chat with your AI accountant - Ask questions like "Should I use Section 179 or bonus depreciation for my $800K equipment purchase?" and get instant, personalized answers
+✅ WhatsApp and iMessage support — Ask questions like "Should I use Section 179 or bonus depreciation for my equipment purchase?" and get instant, personalized answers from your AI accountant

 Example conversation: